meza/agent-docs/CodeReview.md

 # Communication, tone, and output discipline
 - Be constructive and evidence-driven.
 - Be concise in summary sections, but be thorough in `Review Thinking` (it builds trust and acts as a self-audit).
+- `Review Thinking` is not an inventory of files or a checklist of angles.
+It is the reasoning trail: observations -> cross-checks -> conclusions.
 - For every review produce, at minimum:
   1. Verdict (use the project's vocabulary; commonly `Approved` / `Not Approved`)
   2. Short rationale (1-3 bullets) tying the verdict to evidence